Then and Now – Tredegar House Orangery and Stables

 This is a regular series of blogs about photographs of the same place taken years apart.
 The first of the posts in this series was of a council building in Manchester.
 I always thought I should give then and now photographs a go.
 However what I have started to notice is that I have been doing Then and Now photographs unintentionally over the years and have been taking photographs of the same thing or place from the same view or perspective years apart.
 Now this has come to my attention I have started to intentionally take photographs of the same place.

-I took this photograph in November 2022 and then edited it using Snapseed.
+I took this photograph in June 2024.